 Offer up the new strut.
 Have someone open the door all the way.
 Attach the rear attachment point first and then find the sweet spot to attach the front.
 The new struts attach with a minimum amount of pressure.

-If needed, tape the sound insulation back to the inner liner and install liner.
+If needed, tape the sound insulation back to the inner liner prior to reassembly.

 Install screws, if necessary, move jack stand from jacking point to install bottom screw.